Cacti/plugin_routerconfigs/README.md

 * issue#105: New backups created actually backup but do not show up in user interface

+* issue#106: Devices with no devicetype set cause runtime errors

 --- 1.5.0 ---

 * issue#95: Upgrade does not function as expected